webix-hub/docs/data/api/atomdataloader_onbeforeload_event.md

 @short:
-occurs immediately before loading XML data has been started
+occurs immediately before data loading has been started